Welcome to impressit

 Your Data Exists in Silos

 Disconnected systems are one of the largest hurdles to adopting AI.
-When your CRM, finance, and operations systems do not talk to one another, you have data silos, which are detrimental to the success of AI initiatives.
-In fact, 57% of organizations say their data is not “AI-ready,” and those without ready data will likely fail to achieve AI objectives
+When your CRM, finance, and operations systems do not communicate with one another, you create data silos, which are detrimental to the success of AI initiatives.
+In fact, 57% of organizations say their data is not “AI-ready," and those without ready data will likely fail to achieve AI objectives

 To function properly, AI models need consolidated and easily accessible data.
 If customer data is kept in one system, transaction data in another, and operational metrics in a third, your AI projects will likely face challenges right from the beginning.
 So, data silos become the greatest barrier to businesses becoming data-driven.